torisutanjon/spacex_website_clone/README.md

-## Starlink Website Home Page Clone (Frontend)
+## SpaceX Website Home Page Clone (Frontend)

-This is my attemp on cloning the Home Page's frontend side of the Starlink website.
+This is my attemp on cloning the Home Page's frontend side of the SpaceX website.

 ### Created Using: